oparkerj/SSPermissions/README.md

 * Ability to change the chat format.
 * Finish the `reload()` method.
 (Currently only reloads configs, not actual group objects)
 * Ability to do stuff with players that are offline.
+* Pressing tab in chat to quickly type commands.

 If you have any suggestions, contact me somehow or make a PR.